ven8462/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. whoami == prints the effective username of the current user.
 2. groups == prints all the groups the current user is part of
 3. sudo chown betty hello == changes the owner of the file hello to the user betty.
+4. touch hello == creates an empty hello file.
+5. chmod 744 ./hello == adds execute permission to the owner of the file hello.